Kolberg (film): Release

 The film was approved by the censors on 26 January 1945, and premiered for German forces in the defense zone in occupied La Rochelle, France on 30 January.
 The city was liberated by Allied forces two months later.

 It opened in a temporary cinema (U.T.
 Alexanderplatz) and at Tauentzien-Palast in Berlin.
 It ran under constant threat of air raids until the fall of Berlin to Soviet forces in May 1945.
-Simultaneously with the opening in Berlin, it was shown to the crew of the naval base at La Rochelle at the Théâtre de la Ville.
+Simultaneously with the opening in Berlin, it was airdropped and shown to the crew of the naval base at La Rochelle at the Théâtre de la Ville.
 It was also screened in the Reich Chancellery after the broadcast of Hitler's last radio address on 30 January.
 One of the last films of the Third Reich, it never went into general release.

 The city of Kolberg was declared a Festung ("fortress town") as Soviet forces neared it on 24 February 1945.
-Within a month of the film's opening Kolberg was under full siege (sometimes called the "Second Siege" or "Second Battle" of Kolberg), with around 70,000 trapped German civilians and military personnel.
+Within a month of the film's opening Kolberg was under full siege by the Red Army and the First Polish Army, with around 70,000 trapped German civilians and military personnel.
 House-to-house fighting caused devastation.
 Kolberg fell to Soviet and Polish forces on 18 March 1945.
 Many civilians escaped by sea.
 The Soviet Union permanently expelled all who survived the siege, along with all Germans in east Pomerania.
 The ruined city of Kolberg became part of the postwar Polish People's Republic.
 The city is now known as Kołobrzeg.

 After World War II the film was released in Argentina as Burning Hearts and in Switzerland as The Renunciation.
 It was theatrically released by Atlas Films in West Germany in 1966.